 The projects below were commissioned in our third call and commence this year.

-- Dr Simon Oleszkiewicz, The Adaptable Law Enforcement Officer: Developing a Measure of Adaptive Effectiveness
+- Dr Simon Oleszkiewicz at University of Twente, The Adaptable Law Enforcement Officer: Developing a Measure of Adaptive Effectiveness

-- Professor Nigel Copsey, Understanding Twenty-First Century Militant Anti-Fascism: An Analytical Framework And Matrix
+- Professor Nigel Copsey at Teesside University, Understanding Twenty-First Century Militant Anti-Fascism: An Analytical Framework And Matrix

 - Dr John Blythe at CybSafe, Simulated phishing and employee cybersecurity behaviour (SPEC)

-- Professor Tom Buchanan at the University of Westminster, Why do people spread disinformation on social media?
+- Professor Tom Buchanan at University of Westminster, Why do people spread disinformation on social media?

-- Dr Oliver Buckley at the at University of East Anglia, Collecting and Leveraging Identity Cues with Keystroke Analysis (CLICKA)
+- Dr Oliver Buckley at University of East Anglia, Collecting and Leveraging Identity Cues with Keystroke Analysis (CLICKA)